riadjoseph/Go_Seo/README.md

 **Note** Update the code to include your own Botify API key.
 **Usage:** segmentifyLite org_name project_name
 **note** The number of URLs found in level 1 folders, level 2 folders and parameter key segments are included as comments after the generated regex.
 Use these insights to decide which segments slices to keep and which to remove.
+segmentifyLite will process a maximum of 200k URLs.